dahimbis/NYU-Tandon-Data-Science-Bootcamp-Fall-2025/README.md

 - **Environment**: Jupyter Notebooks

 - --
-## Final Project
+## 🎬 Final Project: Movie Recommendation System
-Together with my team, we selected a movie recommendation system project.
+Together with my team, our final project involves developing a movie recommendation system using the TMDB 5000 movie dataset.
+The project combines **demographic**, **content-based**, and **collaborative filtering** techniques to suggest personalized movies.
+We will perform data cleaning, feature analysis, and model evaluation to improve recommendation accuracy.
+This project highlights the use of machine learning for personalized content discovery.